obordonado/Blueclub/README.md

 ## RESTful API <I>" BLUE-CLUB VIDEO STORE ".</I>

-> In order to make a video store, I've made a relational database using the tecnologies below.
+> In order to make a video store, I've made a relational database using the above tecnologies.
 <img src="/img/ubuntu.png" style="width:80px;"/>

 >LINUX IS AWESOME!